ChatDoc Master Admin Panel

 I designed a flow where admins could generate a registration link tied to a business group.
 The business would share this link with team members to sign up under the organization.

-Maintaining validation logic for links was complex.
+Complex to maintain validation logic for links

 ITERATION 2